brandur/sorg/content/fragments-drafts/iphone-x.md

 I don't miss the home button.
 Its absence looks better to be sure, but far more importantly, the replacement interactions are _better_.
-Swiping up to go home works perfectly, and moving left from there to access multi-tasking is faster than the old double-press on home.
+Swiping up to go home works perfectly, and moving up and right to access multi-tasking is faster than the old double-press on home.

 It feels more grippy to me than my iPhone 6.
 The glass back looks great, and I can't wait for wireless charging.
 It's a